 Start your unlimited journey today.

-If you’re passionate about supporting people with disabilities, this course gets you ready to become an in-demand teacher or allied health professional in the government and non-government sectors.
+If you’re passionate about supporting people with disabilities, this program gets you ready to become an in-demand teacher or allied health professional in the government and non-government sectors.

 Special Education Teacher

 Special Education teachers work with students who have additional learning and support needs.
 They may work in specialised schools or in Support Units within a regular school.